mohamadreza-dousti/Library_management/README.md

 A desktop library management system built with **Python** and **CustomTkinter**.

-The system allows users to browse available books, reserve books online, and request delivery through a courier.
+The system allows users to browse available books, reserve books online.

 ## Features